L-Zhou17/AgIOT-System/README.md

 4.
 ### Tools:
 1. Arduino IDE
+2. Arduino core for the ESP32, available at https://github.com/me-no-dev
-2. Libraries: AsyncTCP, ESPAsyncWebServer, ESP32
+3. Libraries: AsyncTCP and ESPAsyncWebServer, available at https://github.com/me-no-dev